 Given this attitude, which is promoted by both Obstetricians and midwives alike, families are left with either ‘do what the Doctor says’ or create a Birth Plan to try to take some control over an experience that is surrounded closely by professionals.
 There is another option.
 Let’s consider having the appropriate birth and coaching skills that give families the ability to feel in control by how they work with their baby’s efforts to be born.

 Birth is a situation where you don’t know exactly what will happen until the event itself.
 It doesn’t mean it remains that way.
 Childbirth has a 100% chance of unfolding.
-Let’s consider the benefits of growing a social acceptance that connects pregnancy, preparing for birth, learning birth and coaching skills then using the skills during the birth.
+Let’s consider the benefits of growing a social acceptance that connects pregnancy, preparing for birth, learning birth, and coaching skills than using the skills during the birth.

 Birth is an action word

 The actions any birthing woman can take comes from the skills she learns.
 Because all women are human beings and all men have essentially the same body this means there can be a set of shared, common knowledge skills.
 Regardless of where or with whom a woman gives birth, she has to breathe and her body will be in some position.
 Skills such as Directed Breathing, the Pelvic Clock or Deep Touch Relaxation, Kate’s Cat, Hip Lift and Sacral Manoeuvre any woman can learn and then use, with the necessary care, assessments, monitoring, and procedures available.